ivan-markov-666/ai-youtube-channel/README.md

 2. Provide you API baseURL.
 You can do that by setting the `BASE_URL` environment variable in the .env file.
 If the file doesn't exist, create it in the root folder of the project.
 Add 'BASE_URL=your_api_base_url' in the file.
 You can use any solution for AI API.
 I am using LM Studio, because it is the easiest way to use LLAMA2.
 3. Run `npm run generate-content` to generate content.
 The script will generate content for all topics in the `.\01.generateTextContent\topics.txt` file.
 II.
 Automatically make already generated text to speech and then create video.
+You can do it by running one single command `npm run create-video`.

 Dev Comments: